 On top of this, if you want to ski comfortably and safely, choosing suitable ski boots is crucial.
-Generally, ski boots cover the ankles and have a protective 2-layered design, to ensure your feet and ankles won’t get injured while also keeping them warm and giving ample grip.
+Generally, ski boots cover the ankles and have a protective 2-layered design, to ensure your feet and ankles won’t get injured while keeping them warm and giving ample grip.

 In addition to the major equipment, there are some small accessories you shouldn’t forget about.
 It is highly recommended that you wear waterproof ski gloves, rather than woollen gloves.
 When woollen gloves are in contact with ice and snow, they fail to keep your hands warm and, instead, put you at risk of frostbite.

-As well as this, ski socks can greatly reduce the risk of frostbite.
+Ski socks can greatly reduce the risk of frostbite.
 But remember, there’s typically a lot of friction between skin and snowshoes, so don't wear socks that are too short or too thin to avoid unnecessary swelling and pain.

 Ski goggles, ski face masks

 When riding down on the slopes, the wind can feel a lot stronger than it actually is, and when the weather is bad, snow and rain can easily blow into your eyes.
 Ski goggles can effectively block wind, snow, rain and ultraviolet rays, while masks can prevent cold wind from directly blowing onto your face.

 Your choice of ski goggles should be based on 3 criteria: weather, anti-fogging and size